min69u/Reforestation/README.md

-## If a child refuses to sleep during nap time, are they guilty of resisting a rest?
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.